abhishek-rs/jaimerblog/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

   This was my first blog post ever written on my old Weebly account.
 It was created back in April of 2018, when I  began my student teaching abroad in Costa Rica.
 I wanted a place to keep all of my memories and experiences and have it all be in one place.
+This was before I had left the United States for more than a few days.

   I haven't changed anything in the writing.
 Everything is how I wrote it in 2018.